Graduate Short Term Exchange

 *Please note: paper applications will not be accepted.

-Application deadline to apply for a short exchange abroad in Summer 2020 is March 6, 2020, 4pm.
+The application deadlines to apply for a short exchange abroad is as follows:

 All eligible candidates will meet with the Exchange Selection Committee for a 20-minute interview.

 Students are matched to a partner school based on their response to the application question and their interview.
 The Exchange Selection Committee is looking for the student’s rationale for the school, in combination with their professionalism and ability to be an ambassador for Schulich.